sfrias/hikey-coreos/README.md

 ## Info

-The releases here are unofficial CoreOS ARM64 disk images that I've build for testing CoreOS on various ARM64 platforms.
+The releases here are unofficial CoreOS ARM64 disk images that I've built for testing CoreOS on various ARM64 platforms.

 You can always find the latest version of this document, and some other useful